LuisGilGB/react-component-generator/new-component/README.md

-# React Component
+# React NewComponent

-A component for React.
+A NewComponent component for React.

 ## Getting Started

-These instructions will let you use the component in your application.
+These instructions will let you use the NewComponent component in your application.

 ### Prerequisites